DefkalionPap/Volumetric-Capture-Video-Player-Unreal/README.md

 [Insert Visuals]

 Installation
-1. Disable Texture Streaming
+1. Disable Texture Streaming from the Project Settings
-2. Download the plugin's folder and drag it inyo your project's Plugin folder
+2. Download the plugin's folder and drag it into your project's Plugin folder
 3. Add BP_VolCapPlayer to your project

 Support